Reasons why we love this dog…

 Not cat friendly

-Lexi is a beautiful 5 year old Lurcher.
-She loves cuddles, is spotlessly clean in her kennel, travels well in a car and absolutely loves to play ball!
+Elsie is a beautiful 5 year old Lurcher.
+She loves cuddles, is housetrained, travels well in a car and absolutely loves to play ball!
 She adores snuggling in her comfortable bed, and absolutely hates the rain!

-The ideal home for Lexi would be with people who have experience of reactive dogs, and who are able to adjust their exercise routines to make sure she is not overwhelmed by too much stimuli.
-Patience and understanding are going to be very important for Lexi.
-She cannot live in a home with any other animals.
+The ideal home for Elsie would be with people who have experience of dogs like her, and who are willing to adjust their exercise routines to make sure she is not overwhelmed by too many things.
+Patience and understanding are going to be essential.
+She can not live in a home with any other animals.

-So why would you adopt such a complex soul?
-Lexi is a favourite amongst everyone who meets her.
-She loves to curl up under her heat lamp at night, and when we arrive in the morning she thumps her tail and greets us with such joy.
-She refuses to go out in the rain, even though we know she is desperate for a wee, and she skips about like a puppy when off lead in our exercise field, asking us to play ball over and over again.
-We feel there is the right person out there for her, who will understand that she needs time, consistency and patience to learn to settle into life in a home.
+Elsie is a favourite amongst everyone who meets her.
+She loves to curl up in her comfy bed, and greets everyone in the morning with a huge yawn, thumps her tail and then exudes greetings of pure joy.
+She refuses to go out in the rain, even though we know she is desperate for a wee, and she skips about like a puppy when off lead in the exercise field, wanting to play ball over and over again.